homanchou/xr/book/build-your-own-webvr-site.md

 Now using node v21.5.0 (npm v10.2.4)
 ```

 Now we're ready to use npm.

-### Configure esbuild custom script

-The following instructions add esbuild as an npm package and replace the Elixir package with a custom build.js script.

-In case I forget to mention it, any `mix` commands are run from the project root, whereas any `npm` commands should be run from the `assets` directory.
+(In case I forget to mention it, any `mix` commands are run from the project root, whereas any `npm` commands should be run from the `assets` directory.)

+The following command will create a package.json file and a node_modules folder that contain packages that we'll need.
 ```bash
 npm install esbuild @jgoz/esbuild-plugin-typecheck @types/phoenix_live_view @types/phoenix @babylonjs/core @babylonjs/gui @babylonjs/materials @babylonjs/inspector --save-dev

 npm install ../deps/phoenix ../deps/phoenix_html ../deps/phoenix_live_view --save
 ```

+Now that we have esbuild installed, we can create a custom build script.
+The reason for doing this is because the default version that comes with Phoenix does not allow you to configure  plugins.
+We need the plugins in order to do typescript typechecking.
+So let's just swap it out.

+### Configure esbuild script

 Add an `assets/build.js` file like this:
 ```javascript